 Bendigo has a rich heritage dating back to its foundation as a gold rush town, and many of its top attractions harken back to this era.
 Among them are a surprising number of dog-friendly attractions, meaning there’s plenty of things to do in Bendigo with your dog.

 Stop #1 on the Vintage Talking Tram route is the Central Deborah Gold Mine, just south of the Bendigo city centre.
 But surely you’re thinking, the gold mine isn’t dog-friendly?
-Now while dogs aren’t allowed on the underground mine tours, they are permitted to join you on the free surface tours.
+Now while dogs aren’t allowed on the underground mine tours, they are permitted to join you exploring the surface.

 The surface tour is a self-guided option.
 At your leisure, explore the original change rooms, blacksmith’s shop and engine room of the mine, and, if you dare, ascend to halfway up the poppet head along the trestle way.

-Dogs are allowed in all areas, although the staff request that you minimise time in the reception area and museum.
-(As there was two of us, we took turns to visit the museum.
+Dogs were allowed in all areas at the time of our visit, although the staff requested that we minimise time in the reception area and museum indoors.
+(As there were two of us, we took turns to visit the museum.
 Also note that the stairs are quite steep up to the trestle way, so we carried our small dog.)

-There is a $5 charge for adults on the surface tour, unless you’re also going on the underground tour or you buy a ticket for the Vintage Talking Tram.
-Allow about 30-45 minutes to explore the surface, and make sure you keep your dog on a leash.
+There is a $7.50 charge for adults on the surface tour, unless you’re also going on the underground tour or you buy a ticket for the Vintage Talking Tram.
+Allow about 30minutes to one hour to explore the surface, and make sure you keep your dog on a leash at all times.

 For another taste of the gold mining heritage of Bendigo, head to the western side of town and the Victoria Hill Historic Mining Reserve.
 This reserve contains a number of old mining relics, including some open cut mines.
 While one of the mines onsite operated until 1954, there’s a lot less to see than at Central Deborah Gold Mine, although there’s still a poppet head rising high.